 Until March 4th, the British Library is hosting an exhibition exploring Dickens' relationship with the supernatural, while the exhibition at the Watts Gallery at Guilford, explores Dickens and the visual arts.
 Until April 1st, the original manuscript of David Copperfield, the most autobiographical of his works, can be seen at the Victoria and Albert Museum, while the display at the Museum of London looks at the writer's ties with the capital.

-All 15 of Dickens' novels have been filmed at least twice, and the Helena Bonham Carter on screen in Mike Newell's highly anticipated version of Great Expectations for which the Harry Potter and the Goblet of Fire director has interpreted the story as a thriller and given a new twist to the ending
+All 15 of Dickens' novels have been filmed at least twice, and the BFI Southbank are celebrating the bicentenary with a three-month season, described as the largest retrospective ever staged of film and TV works based on and inspired by the novelist's works.
+As well as existing adaptations, though, the world of Dickens is a constant inspiration, and this year we can look forward to seeing Ralph Fiennes and Helena Bonham Carter on screen in Mike Newell's highly anticipated version of Great Expectations for which the Harry Potter and the Goblet of Fire director has interpreted the story as a thriller and given a new twist to the ending